3cgbdg/Trainix/README.md

 - Body measurements and progress history
 - Notifications and advice
 - User authentication (JWT)
-- Admin panel (role-based model)
-- Photo storage on AWS S3
+- Photo storage on AWS S3 with CDN CloudFront
-- OpenAI integration for personalized tips
+- OpenAI integration with python api using

 ---